 Stats: 6.8 miles – 2,700ft gain – 4.5 hours

-The road to the trailhead, while a dirt road, was in fantastic shape.
-A few potholes but manageable for any vehicles.
-Arriving at the trailhead around 8:30 am, there were about 20 cars in the lot and many people gearing up for their backpacking trip.
+The road to the trailhead, while dirt, was in fantastic shape.
+There were a few potholes, but they were manageable for any vehicle.
+Arriving at the trailhead around 8:30 a.m., there were about 20 cars in the lot and many people gearing up for their backpacking trip.
 After gathering gear and our dog, Meatball, we set out on the trail!

 Beginning of the West Fork Foss Lakes Trail in the Alpine Lakes Wilderness